dilumdesilva/Flutter-Navigation/README.md

 This is why Flutter has given us **[WillPopScope widget](https://api.flutter.dev/flutter/widgets/WillPopScope-class.html)**

-Do you wanna try check the code? then...
+Do you wanna try out the code? then...

     $ git checkout simple_routing